iconifyit/mern-ecommerce-scaffold/README.md

 ### Args:

 ```
 -m <string>    : The name of the module to create.
 -d <void>      : Dry run (outputs to console, no files created).
 -s <void>      : Stage the scaffold (created in temporary folder).
 -i <void>      : Installs an already staged module.
 -c <void>      : Deletes a staged module staged module.
 -u <void>      : Un-installs an already installed module.
+--force <void> : Over-rides an existing module.
 -h <void>      : Show this help.
 ```

 ## Post-install